 LEO Court Time: If a police officer or police sergeant is required to physically appear in court based on a Santa Fe College-related court case, not during the employee’s regularly assigned shift, the employee will be compensated as follows: Option 1: be granted actual time worked or a minimum of three (3) hours which shall be counted as hours worked, whichever is greater, or Option 2: accept the witness fee.
 Those that appear by phone are compensated for the actual time worked.
 Any previously approved leave that conflicts with the court time hours must be adjusted, as court time and leave time cannot be simultaneous.
 No employee shall receive both leave pay and court pay for the same hours.

-On-Call and Callback Pay for Non-Exempt Facilities Services
+On-Call and Callback Pay for Non-Exempt Employees Assigned to the Facilities Services Department

 On-Call Pay: